josephenguehard/time_interpret/experiments/moons/README.md

 python main.py --seed 12
 ```

-The results are saved in the `figures` folder on on the `results.csv` file.
+The results are saved in the `figures` folder on the `results.csv` file.

 To reset the figures folder and the results file, run: